Low Prey Drive Dog Breeds

 Owner Checklist

-Before choosing a dog because you want lower prey drive, ask yourself:
+Before choosing a dog because lower prey drive matters, ask yourself:

-- Do you already have a cat or other smaller animals in the home?
+- Do you already have a cat or another smaller pet in the home?

-- Are you choosing based on real household needs, not just appearance or popularity?
+- Are you choosing for real household fit, not just breed popularity?

-- Can you supervise introductions and early interactions carefully?
+- Can you supervise introductions carefully and consistently?

-- Do you want a more companion-oriented dog rather than a more intense working or hunting breed?
+- Do you want a more companion-oriented dog instead of a hunting, herding, or terrier-style dog?

 - Are you prepared to train around impulse control and movement triggers?

-- Are you willing to think in probabilities, not guarantees?
+- Are you thinking in probabilities, not guarantees?

-Lower prey drive helps, but the best outcomes still come from thoughtful matching, realistic expectations, and good management.
+Lower prey drive improves your odds, but the best outcomes still come from thoughtful matching and good management.

 Find the Right Dog for You

-Not every household needs the same type of dog.
+Not every household needs the same type of lower-prey-drive dog.

-Some homes need a dog that can live well with cats.
+Some homes need a dog that can live peacefully with cats.
 Others want a calmer dog for walks, one that is less likely to lunge after every squirrel or bird.
-Some owners want a family-friendly dog with softer instincts.
-Others need a smaller companion breed that feels easier to manage overall.
+Some want a family-friendly larger breed with softer instincts.
+Others want a smaller companion that feels easier to manage overall.

 Frequently Asked Questions